elastos/Elastos.Wiki/docs/1.start/governance.md

 1. During the voting period, users who want to become CR are registered as candidates for CR members - the deposit is 5000 ELA.
 2. During the voting period, the community can vote for CR candidates; at the end, the top 12 CR candidates will be elected.
-3. After the election period begins, CR members need to claim DPoS nodes to participate in DPoS block generation within two weeks.
-At the end of the claim period, unclaimed DPoS nodes will become inactive and will not be able to obtain DPoS profits and participate in proposal voting until they claim DPoS nodes.
+3. After the election period begins, CR members need to claim BPoS nodes to participate in BPoS block generation within two weeks.
+At the end of the claim period, unclaimed BPoS nodes will become inactive and will not be able to obtain BPoS profits and participate in proposal voting until they claim BPoS nodes.
-4. During the inaugural period, everyone in the community can impeach CR members; those impeached can’t participate in the proposal and DPoS voting.
+4. During the inaugural period, everyone in the community can impeach CR members; those impeached can’t participate in the proposal and BPoS voting.
 5. When the number of impeached CR members reaches 5, the next round of selection will be started immediately.

 ### Secretary General Election